mectang-at-secura/HelloPMD/README.md

 To install the PMD plugin for Eclipse:
 1. Start Eclipse and open a project
-2. Select ï¿½Helpï¿½->ï¿½Software Updatesï¿½->ï¿½Find and Installï¿½
+2. Select "Helpï -> Software Updates -> ind and Install"
-3. Click ï¿½Nextï¿½, then click ï¿½New remote siteï¿½
+3. Click "Next", then click "New remote site"
-4. Enter ï¿½PMDï¿½ into the Name field and https://dl.bintray.com/pmd/pmd-eclipse-plugin/updates/ into the URL field
+4. Enter "PMD" into the Name field and https://dl.bintray.com/pmd/pmd-eclipse-plugin/updates/ into the URL field
 5. Click through the rest of the dialog boxes to install the plugin

 # Add PMD Library